top of page

 The Flavours of Integration

-Audiences were moved, inspired, and entertained as community voices took the stage to share powerful stories of integration through performance and movement.
-April 30th—this was a date no one wanted to miss!
+Get ready to be moved, inspired, and entertained as the voices of the community take the stage to share powerful stories of integration through performance and movement.
+November 29 is a date not to be missed at Centre SANAAQ!

 One of the central goals was to create a connection between the Afghan women’s community and the world of theatre.
 We aimed to present their stories in a way that was authentic and reflective of their real-life experiences—less as traditional drama, and more as a performance grounded in their personal journeys.